intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/aMORE.md

-## How 10X?
+## WebAApp best practices from POV of Manager.
+How 10X?
 Here are the tenants of the confident Meta&reg; software development manager:
 - Pug, RIOTjs as 4GL: Declarative.
 Eschew 3GL.
 - Extreme serveries as the 'next' cloud.
 Reduced full stack developers.
 Plus productivity due to focus
-- Select a CSS FE framework
+- Select a SASS FE framework
-- SPA = reduced Swift/Andorid developers.
+- SPA = reduced Swift/Android developers.
 - Docker Admin / Build server as force multiplier.
 - Mount (vs FTP).
 Fast deployment is live deployment.
 Move fast and break things.
 - WebIDE + Remove friendly.
 Team player, poor, broken dev env.
 Reduce turnover, but plan on it.